ninjasphere/sphere-stack/README.md

 ## security

-On the VPS you only need to expose ports 80, 443 and 8883, the rest can be accessed using SSH port forwarding.
+On the VPS you only need to expose ports 80, 443 and 8883, the rest can be accessed using SSH port forwarding (See `HOST.md` for configuring the firewall).

 ```
 ssh -D 3000 USERNAME@HOST